TehGM/Wolfringo/README.md

 [DefaultResponseTypeResolver](Wolfringo.Core/Messages/Responses/DefaultResponseTypeResolver.cs) respects [ResponseType](Wolfringo.Core/Messages/Responses/ResponseTypeAttribute.cs) attribute on the message type, and will ignore the generic type passed in with `SendAsync` method.
 If the attribute is missing, default client implementation will instruct the type resolver to use provided generic type.
 Client will attempt to cast the response to the provided generic type regardless of the actual response type, and might throw an exception if the cast is impossible.

 ## Further development
-> This library is still in preview, so breaking changes might be introduced with any version until 1.0.0 release.

-#### Planned features
-- Some kind of commands system.

 #### Known bugs and missing features
 - Avatar setting is not supported, due to Wolf protocol not supporting it yet.
 - Spam filter settings is not supported.